Lead nurturing (education)

 Lessons & future insights

-At the moment of publication of this case study, the lead nurturing and re-engagement campaign has been running for 15 months and we’ve learned a few things along the way:
+When we ended the project, the lead nurturing and re-engagement campaign has been running for 15 months and we’ve learned a few things along the way:

 - Never stop adapting and pivoting.
 Our plan of activities changed a few times along the way, because as we started getting results in, we realised we needed to adapt.
 An SMS campaign that didn’t provide the expected number of responses showed us that we needed to pivot towards social media, emails and live events.